Menu

 Flagpole’s City Dope column, in the weekly magazine, is a great resource for keeping up with local politics.

-The ACC Commission includes 10 members, each representing a district, and the mayor, who is elected countywide and presides over meetings but only votes in case of a tie.
+The ACC Commission includes 10 members, each representing a district, and the mayor (currently Kelly Girtz), who is elected countywide and presides over meetings but only votes in case of a tie.
 An appointed manager runs the government’s day-to-day operations.
 The commission meets at least three times a month: Work sessions, where staff give presentations on upcoming decisions, are at 5:30 p.m. on the second Tuesday; agenda-setting meetings, which include further discussion as well as public input, are at 6 p.m. on the third Tuesday; voting meetings are at 6 p.m. on the first Tuesday of the following month.
 All three are at City Hall (301 College Ave.) and televised on Channel 180 on Charter cable and streamed at youtube.com/accgov.
 Agendas and contact information for county officials are available at accgov.com.

 Athens has numerous activist groups working on labor, discrimination, LGBTQ, immigration, transportation and other issues.
 An incomplete list includes the Athens-Clarke County Democrats (athensclarkedems.com), Athens Anti-Discrimination Movement (aadmovement.org), Athens Immigrant Rights Coalition (athensimmigrantrights.org), the Athens PRIDE + Queer Collective (athenspride.org), United Campus Workers of Georgia (ucwga.com), BikeAthens (bikeathens.org), Young Democrats of UGA (facebook.com/YoungDemsUGA), Young Democratic Socialists (facebook.com/AthensYDSA), College Republicans (ugarepublicans.com), Athens GOP (athensgop.com) and the Libertarian Party of Athens (facebook.com/AthensLP).
 Many campus group meetings are open to non-students.